Introduction to the Seven Trumpets

-However, upon reading Ranco Stefanovic´s commentary: “Revelation of Jesus Christ,” one can see that his analysis of the Seven Trumpets, especially in chapters 10 and 11 is completely void of the early Adventist Bible teachings of the sweet and bitter experience of 1844.
+However, upon reading Ranco Stefanovic´s commentary: “Revelation of Jesus Christ,” one can see that his analysis of the Seven Trumpets, especially in chapters 10 and 11 is completely devoid of the early Adventist Bible teachings of the sweet and bitter experience of 1844.

 When Stafanovic writes about Seventh-day Adventist Christians, he writes in the third person, as if he is not an Adventist or even believes in the 1844 Adventist experience.
 Upon researching Stefanovic´s background on the internet, we find that he has grown up in a Roman Catholic family.
 When analyzing the Seven Trumpets in the book of Revelation, we find he is very much pro-Roman Catholic in his teachings.
-That is, he avoids, using negative words pointing to the Roman Catholic Church or the papacy, e.g. The mark of the beast in Rev 13.
+That is he avoids, using negative words pointing to the Roman Catholic Church or the papacy, e.g. The mark of the beast in Rev 13.

 In referring to the 1260 day/year prophecy from 538-1798.
 Rev 12:6.14.
 11:3.2.
 This prophecy is one of the central teachings of the Adventist church, yet we find that Stefanovic does not accept or even believe in this teaching.
 In referring to antichrist he quotes from Le Roy Froom on page 346, “Le Roy Froom observed that among the historicist interpreters there is a disagreement as to when to begin and when to end the 1,260 day/year period of Antichrist.”

 We also find that Stefanovic is not alone in not believing in the 1,260 day/year prophecy.
-Samuele Bacchiocchi in www.biblicalperspectives.com/endtimeissues/eti_90.html also does not believe in this prophecy.
+Samuele Bacchiocchi does not believe in this prophecy.
 Bacchiocchi lists a few other Adventist theologians who agree with him positively on the subject: Hans LaRondelle, Jon Paulien, Ranko Stefanovic, Zdravko Stefanovic, Roy Gane, and Robert Johnson.
 Jacques Doukhan was the only one who disagreed with Bacchiocchi´s conclusion about the 1260 day/year prophecy.

 Stefanovic wrote on Bacchiocchi´s list: “The information presented in your paper are factually documented and the evidences are weighty.
 I find the concerns you have expressed to be very similar to mine while I was writing my commentary on Revelation.
 Also, your perception regarding my position is very correct: I avoided assigning any date to the threefold time designation [of the three and half years/1260 days/42 months] in Revelation.
 I agree with you that A.D.
 538 has been exaggerated; in order to get that date, the year 1798 was established first, and then the 1260 years were deducted from it.”

 When one makes a statement like this, one questions the beliefs of Stefanovic.
 Does he believe in the Adventist teachings and prophecies of Daniel and Revelation?
 Does he believe in the writings of Ellen G. White, especially the book: The Great Controversy?
 Does he believe in the atrocities of the papacy in the Roman Catholic Church system during the Dark Middle Ages: that they killed over 50 million Roman Catholic members of the church, because they read the Bible and became Protestants?
-I have a feeling that this man does not believe in these things, and much more.
-That is why he writes in the third person when referring to Seventh-day Adventists.
+I have a feeling that this man does not believe in these things and much more, that is why he writes in the third person when referring to Seventh-day Adventists.